On computing and the complexity of computing higher-order $U$-statistics, exactly: Introduction

-To tackle the difficulty of computing higher-order $U$-statistics, statisticians and computer scientists have long considered the so-called ``incomplete $U$-statistics'', where one sums over only a random subset of all $m$-out-of-$n$ permutations \citep{blom1976some, janson1984asymptotic, nowicki1988subgraph, shao2025u}.
+To tackle the difficulty of computing higher-order $U$-statistics, statisticians and computer scientists have long resorted to the so-called ``incomplete $U$-statistics'', where one sums over only a (random) subset of all $m$-out-of-$n$ permutations \citep{blom1976some, nowicki1988subgraph, shao2025u}.
 Another natural approach is to choose a subsample of size $n' < n$ from the whole sample and then compute a complete $U$-statistic from that subsample.
-Both strategies are akin to randomized or sketching algorithms in the theoretical computer science literature \citep{mahoney2011randomized}.
-The randomization approach certainly injects extra randomness in the final statistical results, which may result in inconsistent statistical conclusions across different randomly selected permutations/subsamples \citep{guo2025rank}.
-For a restricted class of higher-order $U$-statistics with decomposable and symmetric (or more precisely permutation-invariant) kernels, \citet{kong2018estimating} cleverly recognize that exact computation can be accomplished by repeated matrix multiplications.
+The randomization approach injects extra randomness into the final statistical results, which can produce inconsistent statistical conclusions between different randomly selected permutations/subsamples \citep{guo2025rank}.
+For a restricted class of higher-order $U$-statistics with decomposable and permutation-invariant kernels, \citet{kong2018estimating} astutely recognized that exact computation can be accomplished by repeated matrix multiplications.
+For asymmetric kernels, their strategy essentially computes an incomplete $U$-statistic instead.
 A somewhat similar strategy has also been considered in \citet{zhang2025adaptive}, in which an incomplete $U$-statistic with a special kernel structure is computed more efficiently via dynamic programming.
-For asymmetric kernels, their strategy essentially computes an incomplete $U$-statistic instead.
-All the above approaches may suffer from efficiency loss by not using all the available information.
+All of the above approaches may suffer from efficiency loss by not using all the available information.